See Configuration: Authentication

 Token Expiration

 Tokens can be created with an optional expiration date.
 This can be used to ensure that a token is only valid for a short period of time before automatically expiring.
 Expired tokens will be automatically be deleted by Flipt.
-The interval and grace period for this cleanup process can be configured via the token.cleanup.interval and token.cleanup.grace_period values in the configuration.
+The interval and grace period for this cleanup process can be configured via thetoken.cleanup.interval and token.cleanup.grace_period values in the configuration.

 Namespaced Tokens

 Tokens can be created with an optional namespace to allow for more granular control over access to resources.
 Namespaces allow for grouping resources such as flags, segments, etc. To learn more about namespaces, see the Concepts: Namespaces documentation.
+Namespaced tokens are useful for the scenario when you want to limit the privileges of an integration such as a CI/CD pipeline or internal service.It’s important to note that namespaced tokens offer limited access to the

-It’s important to note that namespaced tokens offer limited access to the Flipt API, as only API requests that can be scoped to a namespace are supported.
+Flipt API, as only API requests that can be scoped to a namespace are

-For example, the /api/v1/namespaces/{namespace}/flags endpoint supports a namespace parameter, therefore a namespaced token can be used to access this endpoint.
+/api/v1/namespaces/{namespace}/flags endpoint supports a namespace parameter, therefore a namespaced token can be used to access this endpoint.
 However, the /auth/v1/tokens endpoint is not associated with a single namespace, so a namespaced token cannot be used to access this endpoint.

 This also means that namespaced tokens themselves cannot be used to create additional tokens.
 Tokens must be created using a non-namespaced (default) token.